JessieChan5667/MTEC3501-JessieChan5667-2026F/docs/01_speculation/01_Initial_Project_Speculation.md

 ### 1.1 Working Title

 [Enter a provisional project title.]
+VR Experience

 ### 1.2 Current Concept

 Describe what you currently imagine making, designing, researching, performing, or developing.
 Be as expansive as your current thinking requires; two to three sentences is the minimum.
 If you are not yet sure what your Culmination Project will be, describe the areas, practices, questions, technologies, or experiences you want to work within instead.

 [Write here.]
+A VR experience where one gets to interact with a never seen before environment.

 ### 1.3 Participant Experience

 What might a participant, audience member, user, or collaborator see, hear, do, understand, or feel?

 [Write here.]
+They'll be able to see visions and interact with bubbles.

 ### 1.4 Early Unknowns

 List at least one important question, uncertainty, or problem that you need to investigate.

 - [Write here.]
+I will have to program the experience in Unity.
 ---

 ## 2 SRDMPA: The Architecture of Practice